 A self-guided walk can be done at any time over the weekend using the following downloadable resources:

-Brockley 3 Peaks Walk: self-guided, or buy a map between 10.30am and 2.30pm on both days at Pistachio’s Hilly Fields Cafe, SE13 7JN
+Brockley 3 Peaks Walk: self-guided, or buy a map between 10.30am and 2.30pm on Saturday 4 September at Pistachio’s Hilly Fields Cafe, SE13 7JN

 Brookmill Park Self-guided walk in any order or start at Elverson Road Station, SE8 4LA. brookmillpark.deptfordcreek.net

-Luxmore Gardens Self-guided.
+Luxmore Gardens Self-guided walk.
 A hidden gem between Malpas Road, SE4 1BS and Rokeby Road, SE4 1DE. www.goparks.london/park/luxmore-gardens/

 Background information about Brockley and the Mews